-Wellington Management Group LLP raised its position in shares of Vericel Corporation (NASDAQ:VCEL - Free Report) by 5.8% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 1,363,644 shares of the biotechnology company's stock after buying an additional 74,723 shares during the quarter.
-Wellington Management Group LLP owned about 2.72% of Vericel worth $60,846,000 at the end of the most recent quarter.
+Wellington Management Group LLP grew its position in Vericel Corporation (NASDAQ:VCEL - Free Report) by 5.8% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 1,363,644 shares of the biotechnology company's stock after purchasing an additional 74,723 shares during the period.
+Wellington Management Group LLP owned approximately 2.72% of Vericel worth $60,846,000 as of its most recent SEC filing.

-Vericel (NASDAQ:VCEL - Get Free Report) last announced its earnings results on Thursday, July 31st.
-The biotechnology company reported ($0.01) earnings per share (EPS) for the quarter, topping analysts' consensus estimates of ($0.04) by $0.03.
+Vericel (NASDAQ:VCEL - Get Free Report) last issued its earnings results on Thursday, July 31st.
+The biotechnology company reported ($0.01) earnings per share for the quarter, topping analysts' consensus estimates of ($0.04) by $0.03.
+The firm had revenue of $63.24 million during the quarter, compared to analysts' expectations of $64.61 million.
 Vericel had a net margin of 2.85% and a return on equity of 2.47%.
-The company had revenue of $63.24 million during the quarter, compared to analysts' expectations of $64.61 million.
-During the same quarter in the previous year, the business posted ($0.10) earnings per share.
-The firm's quarterly revenue was up 20.1% compared to the same quarter last year.
-Analysts anticipate that Vericel Corporation will post 0.14 earnings per share for the current fiscal year.
+The firm's revenue for the quarter was up 20.1% compared to the same quarter last year.
+During the same period last year, the firm posted ($0.10) earnings per share.
+As a group, sell-side analysts anticipate that Vericel Corporation will post 0.14 earnings per share for the current fiscal year.

 Vericel Profile